-As a growing “Foodie” destination, Ann Arbor has some really excellent restaurants.
+As a growing “Foodie” destination, Ann Arbor has some really excellent restaurants, bars and brewpubs.
 My top recommendations include:

 Pacific Rim by kana: At 114 W. Liberty, this is an Asian fusion restaurant.
 With a contemporary décor and creative menu, this is a great spot to try.
 The Japanese-style sablefish entrée marinated in miso and sake, pan roasted with a soy-tamarind sauce and served over sautéed napa cabbage, shitake mushrooms and Korean vermicelli noodle is really exceptional.

 Zingerman’s Road House, 2501 Jackson Ave.: A part of Zingerman’s, with large indoor and outdoor dining options.
 The brunch items are excellent.
 There is also a drive up window in an old trailer outside that features coffee and sandwiches.
 The eggs benedict and coffee drinks are excellent!
 They offer special dinners on a regular basis each with a different theme or featuring a different local purveyor.
 It was named a semifinalist for the 2020 James Beard Award for Outstanding Hospitality.

 Sava’s: At 216 S. State St., near the University, the Art Museum and the theaters, this is a great spot for lunch or brunch.
 There is indoor and attractive outdoor seating along the side.
 The Bang Bank Shrimp and Shrimp and Quinoa were big hits.
 They do have great brunch items as well.